Internet Sites for Career Planning

 American Institute of Chemical Engineers https://www.aiche.org This site has many videos and articles related to aspects of the chemical engineering field.
 Users can learn about important topics, search for education resources, and find job opportunities in chemical engineering via this resource.

-EngineerGirl http://www.engineergirl.org The EngineerGirl website was designed to bring national attention to the exciting opportunities that engineering represents for girls and women.
+EngineerGirl http://www.engineergirl.org The EngineerGirl website was designed for young girls to bring national attention to the exciting opportunities that engineering represents for women.
 The site features interviews with female engineers, A Day in the Life, Ask an Engineer, career descriptions, fun facts, competitions, and links to engineering achievements.

 Engineer Your Life http://www.engineeryourlife.org Engineer Your Life is a guide to engineering for high school girls.
 It contains profiles of inspiring women, descriptions of different types of engineering, and educational advice.
 Major funding for this web site is provided by The National Science Foundation and Northrop Grumman Foundation.
 Additional funding is provided by Stephen D. Bechtel, Jr and the United Engineering Foundation.